BrandSafwayTauber2022/boilerplate/README.md

 Then, run the following command to ensure your current files meet pre-commit standards:
 <p><code>  pre-commit run --all-files  </code></p>

 Note: The autoformatting may not produce the ideal format in every single case.
-However, by formatting them with these opinionated formatters, it will make BrandSafway code on the aggregate more readable.
+However, by using opinionated formatters, it will make BrandSafway code on the aggregate more readable.

 Full documentation can be found here: https://pre-commit.com/